-All CITB Board Members have the responsibility for ensuring that the CITB safeguarding policies and procedures are in line with government guidance and interagency procedures and that the policy is made available upon request.
-They must also ensure that the company operates safe recruitment procedures making sure that all relevant checks are carried out on staff (permanent and contracted) who will be working with learners and that this policy and its procedures are adhered to at all times.
+All CITB Board Members are responsible for ensuring that the CITB safeguarding policies and procedures align with government guidance and inter-agency procedures.
+They must also ensure that the company operates safe recruitment procedures, ensuring that all relevant checks are carried out on staff (permanent and contracted) who will be working with learners and that this policy and its procedures are always adhered to.
 Candidates are informed that online searches may be conducted on shortlisted candidates.

 The Board will appoint a Senior Responsible Person from the Executive.
 The DSL will meet with the Senior Responsible Person in relation to incidents occurring or policies changing as appropriate.
-The Board is responsible for reviewing and updating this policy on an annual basis through the Senior Responsible Person.
+The Board is responsible for reviewing and updating this policy annually through the Senior Responsible Person.